pkivolowitz/CSC1100-J-2020/Progress.md

 We expect to write the dictionary practice program.

-We will learn abot reading CSV files.
+We will learn about reading CSV files and introduce making our own functions.